 ANNUAL CONFERENCE AND COMPETITION

-The 2018 Pennsylvania Wines Annual Conference and the Pennsylvania Wine Competition will be held in State College in early Spring 2018 (exact dates TBA) in conjunction with the PA Wine Marketing & Research Board (PWMRB) Annual Symposium.
+The 2019 Pennsylvania Wines Annual Conference and the Pennsylvania Wine Competition will be held in State College in early Spring 2019 (exact dates TBA) in conjunction with the PA Wine Marketing & Research Board (PWMRB) Annual Symposium.
 For more information, contact the PA Winery Association for more details here or call 717-234-1844.
-You can read about the 2017 Conference and Competition by clicking here.

 PRESS & MEDIA CONTACTS

 PA Winery Association

 ORGANIZATIONS SUPPORTING PA WINERIES

 The PWA is a trade association representing more than 100 member wineries and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
 For more information on the PWA and to inquire about membership, please contact the PWA here or by phone at 877-4PA-WINE or 717 234-1844.